As the former CEO of Kred, I am often asked …

 What does this all mean?

-As the CEO of Kred, naturally I am pushing our approach.
+As the CEO of Kred, naturally when I wrote this blog post I was pushing our approach.
 The questions you should be asking when looking at any influencer platform from an individual or brand perspective include:

 1. Can I easily understand my score?
 Does the company have a section of their website that clearly and transparently explains how the scores are developed and why they change?